nuxt-community/auth-module/README.md

 },
 ```

-Redirect paths, after for authenticated and non-authenticated routes.
+Redirect paths to redirect user after login and logout.
 Each can be disabled by setting to `false`.

 ### `token`
 Default: